 We make sure our colleagues are empowered not only to get involved, but to also create and run their own events.

-We also run regular Team Challenges that run alongside a supported programme to encourage personal, individual fundraising outside of work – with Zurich’s 50% matched funding we have a great incentive to help our colleagues raise money for causes close to their hearts.
+We also run regular Team Challenges that run alongside a supported programme to encourage personal, individual fundraising outside of work – a great incentive to help our colleagues raise money for causes close to their hearts.

 The Fostering Network, a partnership we support on a national basis, is the voice of foster care - influencing policy and campaigning for improvements for nearly 40 years.
 They work with key decision makers such as government ministers, civil servants and elected representatives throughout the UK to put into place policies that are best for fostered children and foster families.